 Shall we tell you the apocryphal story we heard from a bank we went in to train?
 This one was about a trainer (not an FTA trainer we hasten to add) who came in, opened up a macro enabled spreadsheet and managed to bring down the bank’s systems.
 Whether the story is true or not we can’t be completely sure (the bank analysts we spoke to were sure it was) but the idea of having to explain how you managed to bring down your company’s systems might put you off playing fast and loose with macros.

 We don’t want to put you off completely though.
-If you build your own macros from scratch (we show you how to do that here) you’re not going to risk importing a computer virus.
-Even if you do import code what you could do is look at the steps in the computer code in advance and make sure you can see what’s going on there before copying and pasting the code into what you are doing.
+If you build your own macros from scratch you’re not going to risk importing a computer virus.
+Even if do import code what you could do is look at the steps in the computer code in advance and make sure you can see what’s going on there before copying and pasting the code into what you are doing.
 You could work in a ‘sterilised’ environment to start (spare computer, offline and unconnected to company systems).
 You could talk to your IT department about what you are thinking of trying and get their advice.
 We don’t want to put you off macros for life.
 We’d be worried though if you got into the habit of downloading and automatically running macro enabled spreadsheets from sources you are unsure about.
 With its inbuilt warnings Excel itself is trying to tell you that’s a bad idea: it’s asking for trouble.

 The benefits of avoiding macros altogether